HimoriK/book/src/ch03-02-data-types.md

 ## Data Types

-Every value in Rust is of a certain *data type*, which tells Rust what kind of data is being specified so it knows how to work with that data.
+Every value in Rust is of a certain *data type*, which work differently.
 We’ll look at two data type subsets: scalar and compound.

 Keep in mind that Rust is a *statically typed* language, which means that it